How to use the Pro Mini XL or Atmega 1284p with the Arduino IDE

 Adding a New Board Library

-Following the steps below will enable the Arduino IDE to compile and upload code to an Atmega 1284p chip or Pro Mini XL board.
+Following the steps below will enable the Arduino IDE to compile and upload code to an Atmega 1284p chip or one of the Pro Mini XL (v1, v2 or USB) boards.

 Step 1: Launch the Arduino IDE.

-I’m using version 1.8.12 in the screenshots that follow.
+I’m using version 1.8.12 or above in the screenshots that follow.

 Tip: Or just press Ctrl+Comma.